stella1013/stella1013/README.md

 ### Hi there 👋
-## 🔭 I’m currently working on ...
-I'm not here much due to being busy with the day job and my two Standard Poodles.

-However, feel free to take a look around at some of my dabblings.
+## 🔭 Feel free to take a look around at some of my code musings and dabblings.

 <div id="header" align="center">
   <div id="badges">